 Code Compliant DTV – Simplify By Plumbing For Compliance

 As a component of their normal operation, commercial equipment such as dishwashers, combi ovens, and steam humidifiers discharge superheated steam and water.
-This effluent needs to be tempered down before going to drain and entering public sewers.
+This effluent needs to be tempered down before going to the drain and entering public sewers.

 ThermOmegaTech® offers the drain tempering valve (DTV) to simplify this process and comply with drain temperature limitations of international plumbing codes.